 You will be supported throughout your time here by specialist teachers, a strong Learning Support Programme, Group Tutors, other pastoral staff, and you will have access to high-quality careers advice.

 Notre Dame is academically ambitious, and we also aim to nurture the whole person.
 You will have opportunities to develop your religious, spiritual, and ethical views and values.
 Outside of the classroom, there is a vast range of sports and leisure activities to get involved in.
-Our ‘Enhancement’ programme offers weekly activities such as drama, voluntary work, rock climbing, women’s football, and rock guitar school as well as end of year residential trips to, for instance, Prague, New York, Spain and the coast-to-coast cycling trip.
+Our ‘Enhancement’ programme offers weekly activities such as drama, voluntary work, and rock guitar school as well as end of year residential trips to, for instance, Dubrovnik, New York and Berlin.